davidpomerenke/alphabetify/README.md

 ### Return value

 A promise, which on resolution returns the string with the increasingly transliterated text.
 You can process it by appending something like `.then(output => process(output)).catch(error => throw error)` to the function call.

+### Usage in browser
+This module makes use of the `fs` module, which is available in Node JS, but not in the browser.
+For usage in the browser, use bundling with [Webpack](https://webpack.js.org/) or an equivalent tool and have a look at the configuration in `webpack.config.js`, `docs/webpack-entry.js` and `docs/index.js`.

 ## Development